olakunlebalogun/documentations/docker.md

 * **CMD**
   This is the command that runs when the image has been built to make it run e.g npm start, mvn spring-boot:run
   > But it should be in arrays of strings e.g ["npm", "start"]

+  ## Docker Compose

+  To run a docker compose file
+  `docker-compose up`

+    To run a docker compose file in detached mode
+  `docker-compose up --build -d --remove-orphans`